 This border is close to Kampot or Takeo. and is open for foreign travellers.
 However, it is quite expensive to get transport from here.

 Prek Chak / Xa Xia

-It is a Cambodia/ Vietnam coastal border and is open to travellers with valid visa.
-It is only twenty minute motorbike ride from Kep and it costs about $7.
+It is a Cambodia/ Vietnam coastal border and is open to travellers with valid visas.
+It is only a twenty-minute motorbike ride from Kep and it costs about $7.